top of page

 ***UP to $1,000 REWARD***

-On Friday, January 10th, APD officers were dispatched to Cain Electrical Supply, 215 S. Bonham, on a burglary.
-Officers found that entry was forced into the building.
-Video of the crime shows two unknown suspects breaking a window to gain entry.
-The suspects later left with an orange toolbox loaded with tools.
-If you have information on this crime or know who the suspects are, call Amarillo Crime Stoppers at 806-374-4400.
-If your anonymous tip leads to an arrest you could earn a reward up to $1,000.
+On Thursday, February 13th, before 10pm, APD officers were dispatched to the Toot’n Totum at 1300 SE 10th on an armed robbery.
+The unknown male suspect approached a clerk outside the store.
+He demanded money from the register and pulled out a knife.
+The clerk and the suspect then entered the store and later the suspect left on foot to the north.
+The suspect is described as a Hispanic male, wearing a mask, black jacket, grey pants and black shoes.
+No injuries were reported during this incident.
+If you have information on this crime or know who the suspect is, call Amarillo Crime Stoppers at 806-374-4400.
+If your anonymous tip leads to an arrest, you could earn a reward up to $1,000.
 Tips can also be submitted by visiting amapolice.org or by using the P3 Tips App.
 Remember to "Say It Here" with Amarillo Crime Stoppers.

 Weekly Stolen Auto Day